Free Speech Guidelines

 - Indoor Free Speech areas: Approaching individuals of the public or the college community is not permitted.

-- Outdoor Free Speech areas: In the event of a counter advocate group wishing to be heard in the same area, the two groups shall remain a minimum of 50 feet away from each other.
+- Outdoor Free Speech: In the event of a counter advocate group wishing to be heard in the same area, the two groups shall remain a minimum of 50 feet away from each other.
 The first group of people present in the outdoor free speech area shall choose the area for their speech and the second group of people shall stay a minimum of 50 feet, at all times, away from the first group of people.

 - If users violate federal, state or local laws, including College policies, procedures or guidelines the College reserves the right to take action, up to and including, stopping the event and closing the College.